pulsejet/memories/docs/install.md

 For easy setup and maintenance, you can use the community Nextcloud Docker image, and add extra dependencies using a custom Dockerfile.
 Another option is to use [Nextcloud AIO](https://github.com/nextcloud/all-in-one#how-to-use-this), in which case most dependencies are already installed.

+!!! success "Recommmended Configuration"

+    If you plan to use hardware transcoding, using **Docker Compose** or **Nextcloud AIO** is recommended.

 ## Requirements

 Before installing Memories, make sure that the following requirements are met: